LivePersonInc/knowledge-center-archive/_release/July 2021/week-of-july-12th.md

 ![](img/CB-8-RN-6.png)

-of a single domain (e.g., Agent Manager Workspace, Performance Optimizer, and Messaging Interaction API), this is the domain that is used.
+The new Set as Primary Domain setting has two purposes.
+First, in applications that make use of a single domain (e.g., Agent Manager Workspace, Performance Optimizer, and Messaging Interaction API), this is the domain that is used.
 Second, when intent tracking data is gathered for analysis within Intent Manager, and multiple, good intent matches for an utterance are found, the intent in the primary domain is the one considered to be the best matched intent.

 Note: The designation of a domain as primary affects only intent matching as it relates to the intent tracking data that’s gathered for display on the Analyze page within Intent Manager.
 It does not affect intent matching in any other way.
 For example, it does not affect Conversation Builder/third-party bots, Knowledge Base, Agent Assist, etc. Respectively, the designation of a primary domain plays no role in intent matching when it comes to determining a dialog to start for the consumer, a knowledge base article to send to the consumer, a knowledge base and/or bot to recommend to an agent, etc.